 - Times Tables Rockstars

 We want on our children to understand the consequences of using the internet and know how to keep themselves safe online.
 We intend our children to be responsible, competent, confident and creative users of information and communication technology.
-Our Computing curriculum is high quality, well thought out and it is planned to demonstrate progression.
+Our Computing curriculum is high quality and it is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following:

 - A reflection on standards achieved against the planned outcomes